 Know what ideal life looks like and start working towards that.
-It will become really clear what you want to say YES to and what you need to say no to.
+It will become obvious what you want to say YES to and what you need to say no to.

 8. She Knows How To Deal With Her Debt

-For many of us, it is impossible to start your post-college life debt free.
-This is nothing to worry about, all you need is knowing how you want to deal with your debt.
+For many of us, it is impossible to start our post-college life debt-free.
+This is nothing to worry about; all you need is knowing how you want to deal with your debt.

-If you pay off your debt faster, you will notice that you will free up money – which you can use for other things.
+If you pay off your debt faster, you will notice that you will free up money to use for other things.
 Like investing!

 9. She Knows What She Is Worth

-The one side of the equation is to save money, the other side is to make money.
-Women that are financially successful bring in as much money as they can.
+The one side of the equation is to save money, and the other side is to make money.
+Financially successful women bring in as much money as they can.